PESIII23/f1-driving-style-analytics-tool/README.md

     ```sh
     jupyter notebook
     ```
-    Open `notebooks/01_single_race_eda.ipynb` and run the cells to explore the data.
+    Open `notebooks/01_single_driver_eda.ipynb` and run the cells to explore the data.

 4. **(Optional) VS Code:**
    Open the folder in Visual Studio Code and use the built-in Jupyter support for interactive development.

-## How to Use the Single Race EDA Notebook
+## How to Use the Single Driver EDA Notebook

-The `notebooks/01_single_race_eda.ipynb` notebook allows you to perform exploratory data analysis on telemetry from a single F1 race session.
+The `notebooks/01_single_driver_eda.ipynb` notebook allows you to perform exploratory data analysis on telemetry from a single F1 race session.
 Follow these steps:

 1. **Select Race Parameters:**
    At the top of the notebook, set the `year`, `grand_prix`, and `session_type` variables to choose which race and session you want to analyze.
 For example: